Architecture & Allied Arts Library:

-The A&AA Library has an incredible variety of seating spaces including three reading rooms, a group study space, a current periodicals room, and carrel seating throughout the building.
-The second floor reading room (M210) is a designated quiet space.
-On the third floor is the Student Collaboration Room (LA302) which is available on a first-come first-serve basis.
-This room for group study can seat up to ten people.
+The A&AA Library has a rich variety of seating spaces including three reading rooms, group study spaces, a current periodicals room, as well as individual carrel seating throughout the building.
+On the third floor is the Student Collaboration Room (LA302) which is available on a first-come first-serve basis or can be reserved in advance.
+This room for group study can seat up to eight people and features a flat screen monitor for laptop projections.
 Whiteboards are located throughout the library.

 The Architecture & Allied Arts Library provides 25 public workstations with differing software capabilities.
 Priority use of library computers is for work connected to UO research and coursework.

 The A&AA Library has printer/copiers and scanners to facilitate research and instruction.
-Printing output from the computer workstations is directed to the AAA Library Output Room, located adjacent to the library's service desk.
-A Campus Cash account is required to use the printers.
-Scanning maybe accomplished with the Bookeye scanner, the flatbed scanners, and the slide scanner.
-Users of library copiers, scanners, and computers are responsible for ensuring that their use conforms to United States Copyright Law (Title 17 US Code).
+Printing from the computer workstations is directed to the AAA Library Output Room, the attractive room with blue walls ;located adjacent to the library's service desk.
+A Campus Cash account is required to use the printer/copiers.
+Users of library copiers, scanners, and computers are responsible for ensuring that their use ;conforms to United States Copyright Law (Title 17 US Code).

 - Black & White printing: Cost is 8 cents per sheet for 8.5x11 in.; 16 cents per sheet for 11x17 in.